npscience/npscience.github.io/resume.md

 * [Science communication: Know your audience](http://blogs.nature.com/naturejobs/2015/08/21/science-communication-know-your-audience/)

 #### Audio
+Featured on:
+* eLife Innovation Sprint 2019 podcast – speaking about the Hidden Preprints project and in conversation with Emmy Tsang about organising the Sprint event; produced by Jo Barratt, Hannah Drury and Elsa Loissel; available from the [eLife Labs blog](https://elifesciences.org/labs/c1978831/innovation-sprint-a-podcast) [archived](http://web.archive.org/web/20191008133909/https://elifesciences.org/labs/c1978831/innovation-sprint-a-podcast) and from [Soundcloud](https://soundcloud.com/user-442729760/elife-sprint-2019-podcast).
-* Science Disrupt podcast, recorded January 2019, released June 2019 (link TBC)
+* Science Disrupt podcast, recorded January 2019, released June 2019 [here](http://sciencedisrupt.libsyn.com/innovator-stories-episode-3) – **transcript TBD**
-* Open science podcast by Rachel Harding, recorded in interview with Daniela Saderi at FORCE 2018 (October 2018) and released *TBD* (link TBC)
+* Open science podcast by Rachel Harding, recorded in interview with Daniela Saderi at FORCE 2018 (October 2018) and released (with a transcript) by the Canadian Open Neuroscience Platform (CONP) [here](https://conp.ca/conp-at-force11-2018-with-naomi-penfold-and-daniela-saderi/) [archived](http://web.archive.org/web/20191008134533/https://conp.ca/conp-at-force11-2018-with-naomi-penfold-and-daniela-saderi/) and on [Soundcloud](https://soundcloud.com/neuro-libre/conp-at-force-11-2018-with-naomi-and-daniella/s-WibBx#t=0:00)

 #### Education

-2016 - PhD in Clinical Biochemistry, University of Cambridge

-2012 - MRes, University of Cambridge
+2016 - PhD in Clinical Biochemistry, University of Cambridge 2012 - MRes, University of Cambridge
 2011 - BA (Hons) in Natural Sciences, University of Cambridge

 **v1 of this resume was assembled by [Emmy Tsang](https://github.com/emmyft) with <3 and kindness**